LihaoR/d4pg/README.md

 I use qr dqn's value distribution with MSE loss to replace c51 dqn's distribution.
 More informations about qr dqn are in my another profile [c51-qr-dqn](https://github.com/LihaoR/c51-qr-dqn)

+In my experiment, in continuous control, distribution value is not better than vanilla ddpg.

 original code is from morvan.

 ## To do